aws/s2n-tls/tests/integrationv2/README.md

 ### What is happening inside the CriterionS2N provider?

+The CriterionS2N provider modifies the test command being run by pytest to be the criterion benchmark binary and moves the s2nc/d command line arguments into an environment variable.
 The binary created by `cargo bench --no-run` has a unique name and must be searched for, which the CriterionS2N provider finds and replaces in the final testing command.
 The arguments to s2nc/d are moved to the environment variables `S2NC_ARGS` or `S2ND_ARGS`, which are read by the rust benchmark when spawning s2nc/d as subprocesses.

-The name of the test is constructed from the s2nc/d command line arguments.
+The name of the criterion report is based on the test name; constructed from the s2nc/d command line arguments.

 Criterion needs 3 passes to generate a report showing changes between two runs.
 The first pass establishes a base line, the second run a delta dataset, and the final a report.
 These modes have slightly different command line arguments to criterion and are controlled with the environment variable S2N_USECRITERION in the provider.

+### Running locally

+The Criterion CodeBuild scripts can be used to run these locally, with the caveat that the s3/github interactions require access to the various resources.
+A future improvement might be to have a local mode that disables these.

 ## Troubleshooting CriterionS2N